CasperLumby/Bottleneck_Size_Estimation/README.md

 ```
 This creates a folder named `Transmission1_xStar` which contains 100 replica of the `Multi_locus_trajectories.out` for each segment of `Transmission1` assuming a noise parameter `C=660` and a fixed random seed generator `-ss $s2` for each replicate sample -- You can change the total number of replica by changing the for loop `for s2 in seq 1 NUMBER; do` and the noise parameter `C=VALUE`.
 A detailed explanation of what each flag does can be found [here](https://bitbucket.org/casperlu/transmission_project/).

 * **The third step is** to infer the frequency of the reconstructed haplotypes for each replicate sample x*.
 We call this the q** set.
-Note that in this step, there is no *haplotype reconstruction* for the simulated read, but we rather (re)infer the *frequency* of our initially reconstructed haplotype set `Transmission1_qStar` by typing the following commands:
+Note that in this step, no haplotype reconstruction takes place, but we rather (re)infer the *frequency* of our initially reconstructed haplotype set `Transmission1_qStar` by typing the following commands:
 ```bash
 mkdir Transmission1_qStarStar  #making a directory to deposit all the re-inferred haplotype frequencies q** for s in `seq 1 100`; do #this varies from 1 to the total number of replicate samples which, in this case, we set to be equal to 100